whosonfirst/whosonfirst-www-api/docs/index.md

 <a name="intro"></a>
+Mapzen Places is an API to access Who’s On First place data.
+You can get administrative boundaries and hierarchies, neighbourhoods, postal codes, venues, and more.

 Who’s On First is a gazetteer or a big list of places, each with a stable identifier and some number of descriptive properties about that location.
 An interesting way to think about a gazetteer is to consider it as the space where debate about a place is managed but not decided.
+Learn more about the Who’s On First data model over at https://whosonfirst.mapzen.com/docs/.

 Who's On First has been designed with the goal of ensuring longevity, portability and durability.
 What they means, in a nutshell, is: